dataArtisans/flink-training-web/devEnvSetup.md

 The generated Maven project needs to be imported into your IDE:

 - IntelliJ:
-  1. Select *"File"* -> *"Import Project"*
+  1. Select *"File"* -> *"New"* -> *"Project from Existing Sources..."*
-  1. Select the root folder of your project (*flink-java-project* or *flink-scala-project*)
+  1. Select the `pom.xml` file in your project (*flink-java-project* or *flink-scala-project*)
-  1. Select *"Import project from external model"*, select *"Maven"*
+  1. Accept the defaults in the first *Import Project from Maven* dialog
+  1. Tick the checkbox to select the `add-dependencies-for-IDEA` profile
-  1. Continue, making sure the SDK dialog has a valid path to a JDK and **leaving all other options to their default values**, and finish the import
+  1. Continue, making sure when you get to the SDK dialog that it has a valid path to a JDK and **leaving all other options to their default values**, finish the maven project import
 - Eclipse:
   1. Select *"File"* -> *"Import"* -> *"Maven"* -> *"Existing Maven Project"*
   1. Follow the import instructions

-### 4. Execute and debug a Flink program in an IDE
+### 4. Running and debugging Flink programs in your IDE

 Flink programs can be executed and debugged from within an IDE.
-This significantly eases the development process and gives a programming experience similar to working on a regular Java application.
-Starting a Flink program in your IDE is as easy as starting its `main()` method.
-Under the hood, the `ExecutionEnvironment` will start a local Flink instance within the execution process.
-Hence it is also possible to put breakpoints everywhere in your code and debug it.
+This significantly eases the development process and provides an experience similar to working on any other Java application.

+Starting a Flink program in your IDE is as easy as running its `main()` method.
+Under the hood, the execution environment will start a local Flink instance within the same process.
+Hence it is also possible to put breakpoints in your code and debug it.

-Assuming you have an IDE with a Flink quickstart project imported, you can execute and debug the example `WordCount` program which is included in the quickstart project as follows:
+Assuming you have an IDE with a Flink quickstart project imported, you can run (or debug) a simple streaming job as follows:

-- Open the `org.apache.flink.quickstart.WordCount` class in your IDE
+- Open the `org.apache.flink.quickstart.StreamingJob` class in your IDE
-- Place a breakpoint somewhere in the `flatMap()` method of the `LineSplitter` class which is defined in the `WordCount` class.
+- Add a line of code so the streaming job has something (trivial) to do:

+<pre><code class="lang-java">final StreamExecutionEnvironment env =
+  StreamExecutionEnvironment.getExecutionEnvironment();

+// add this line
+env.fromElements(1, 2, 3).print();

+env.execute("...");
+</code></pre>

-- Execute or debug the `main()` method of the `WordCount` class using your IDE.
+- Run (or debug) the `main()` method of the `StreamingJob` class using your IDE.

 ### 5. Install Flink for local execution

-In order to execute programs on a running Flink instance (rather than from within your IDE) you need to install Flink on your machine.
+In order to execute programs on a running Flink instance (rather than from within your IDE), you need to install Flink on your machine.
 To do so, follow these steps:

 - Download the Apache Flink 1.4.2 release from the [download page](http://flink.apache.org/downloads.html).
 Since we won't use HDFS or YARN, any Hadoop version will work, including the "without bundled hadoop" version.
-- Extract the downloaded `.tgz` archive
+- Extract the downloaded archive
 - The resulting folder contains a Flink setup that can be locally executed without any further configuration.

 ### 6. Start a local Flink instance